 Development projects that are classified by law as environmentally critical or projects within statutorily defined environmentally critical areas are required to obtain an Environmental Compliance Certificate (the "ECC") prior to commencement.
 The DENR, through its regional offices or through the Environmental Management Bureau (the "EMB"), determines whether a project is environmentally critical or located in an environmentally critical area and processes all applications for an ECC.
-As a requirement for the issuance of an ECC, an environmentally critical project must submit an Environmentally critical area is generally required to submit an Initial Environmental Examination (the "IEE") to the proper EMB regional office.
+As a requirement for the issuance of an ECC, an environmentally critical project must submit an Environment Impact Statement ("EIS") to the EMB while a non-environmentally critical project in an environmentally critical area is generally required to submit an Initial Environmental Examination (the "IEE") to the proper EMB regional office.
 In the case of an environmentally critical project within an environmentally critical area, an EIS is required.